sandstorm-io/sandstorm/docs/administering/offline.md

 ## Updating Apps

-Normally, Sandstorm automatically checks the app market for updates, notifies you when an update is available, and lets you install the update with one click.
+Normally, Sandstorm automatically checks sandstorm.io's servers for app updates, notifies you when an update is available, and lets you install the update with one click.
 Without internet access, it won't be able to do so.

 To update an app that you've already installed, download the latest version of the SPK and upload it exactly the same as you did when you first installed it.
 Sandstorm will recognize that the new SPK is an upgrade and will prompt you to upgrade the app.